dmuth/docker-remove-dependent-child-images/README.md

+**Update 21 May 2021**: I learned a new trick which probably makes this script completely unnecessary--just running `docker rmi $(docker images --filter "dangling=true" -q )` should do the trick.
+I will keep this script around for legacy reasons, though.

 # Script to remove dependent child images of a Docker Container

 As much as I love using Docker, one of the frustrations I have is when I try to remove an